 A list of all the medications you are taking, including patches and creams

-Results of any tests done outside of MSK, such as a cardiac stress test, echocardiogram (ECG), or carotid doppler study
+Results of any tests done outside of MSK, such as a cardiac stress test, echocardiogram (echo), or carotid doppler study

 The name(s) and telephone number(s) of your doctor(s)